leoreeva/tech-study-notes/databases/acid_base_cap.md

 <br>

 ## ACID

 ### Atomicity
-ach statement in a transaction (to read, write, update or delete data) is treated as a single unit.
+Each statement in a transaction (to read, write, update or delete data) is treated as a single unit.
 Either the entire statement is executed, or none of it is executed.
 This property prevents data loss and corruption from occurring if, for example, if your streaming data source fails mid-stream.

 ### Consistency
 Ensures that transactions only make changes to tables in predefined, predictable ways.
 Transactional consistency ensures that corruption or errors in your data do not create unintended consequences for the integrity of your table.